| WELDING

 note that the 60-degree groove is on the other side of the

 joint and the 45-degree groove is on the arrow side.
+Supplementary Symbols In addition to basic weld symbols, a set of supplementary

 symbols may be added to a welding symbol.
 Some of the most

+common supplementary symbols are shown in figure 3-51.
 Contour symbols are used with weld symbols to show how the

 face of the weld is to be formed.
 In addition to contour